AngieYi/Ship_Movements_On_3D_Earth/README.md

 ##About the AIS Data Visualization##

-1. Each ship has two points, a start point with longitude and latitude, an end point with longitude and latitude.
+1. Each ship has two points, a start and end point with longitude and latitude.
 2. The point cloud is handled by vertex and fragment shader, each point is a texture image.

-3. The ship path line is visuzlized by some control points.
+3. Each ship route is a spline curve, each spline curve has 9 control points.